 Parties must prepare and give information about their case to the neutral case evaluator and other parties at least five (5) court days before the evaluation hearing.
-Parties may use the Neutral Case Evaluator Statement (Local Court Form ADR-504) or write this information on their own paper.
-This form is available online at www.cc-courts.org/adrforms.
 This information must not be longer than five (5) pages and must include:

-- (1) The name and title (or relationship to the case) of all people who will attend the neutral case evaluation conference; - (2) A brief statement of the important issues in the case, and the party's views on liability and damages; - (3) The legal or factual issues to be resolved; and, - (4) Copies of any court or other documents that will help the evaluator understand the issues in dispute.
+- (1) The name and title (or relationship to the case) of all people who will attend the neutral case evaluation conference: - (2) A brief statement of the important issues in the case, and the party's views on liability and damages; - (3) The legal or factual issues to be resolved; and, - (4) Copies of any court or other documents that will help the evaluator understand the issues in dispute.